dennis-kon/k-browser/README.md

 the web browser is full it has History , Bookmarks, Rss reader, Tabs nice icons !

 contact me at denkon28@gmail.com or check http://k-browser.site44.com

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
+either version 3 of the License.